OctopusDeploy/docs/docs/administration/authentication-providers/active-directory-authentication.md

 Octopus.Server.exe service --start
 ```

-### To specifyÂ a custom container
+### To specify a custom container

-In Octopus Deploy versionÂ 2.5.11 and newer you can specify a custom container to use for AD Authentication.Â This feature addresses the issue of authenticating with Active Directory where the Users container is not in default location and permissions prevent queries as a result.
+In Octopus Deploy version 2.5.11 and newer you can specify a custom container to use for AD Authentication.
+This feature addresses the issue of authenticating with Active Directory where the Users container is not in default location and permissions prevent queries as a result.
 Specifying the container will result in the container being used as the root of the context.
-The containerÂ is the distinguished name of a container object.
+The container is the distinguished name of a container object.
 All queries are performed under this root which can be useful in a more restricted environment.
 This may be the solution if you see a "The specified directory service attribute or value does not exist" error when using Active Directory authentication.

 **Setting a custom container**